 If yes, double down on that lead source.
 If no, shift the spend somewhere else.

 The success of this and so many other marketing processes is about measuring all of these variables in real time, so you can optimise spend based on revenue.
 With automation it means this can be done in the background, without very little extra effort from staff.

 Once you have this real-time data, you’re able to make smart, customer centric, data-driven decisions.
 Compare this to before, when you simply thought you put the customer at the centre of everything, and you soon realise you didn’t know your customers as well as you thought.

-When you capture the right data about the right customers, you’re able to make smart decisions.
+When you capture the right data about the right customers, using a CRM, you’re able to make smart decisions.
 This is extremely important.